maxgaocode/EAEGCN/EAEGCN/README.md

 # EAEGCN

-This is the source code for our paper: [Edge-oriented Attention Mechanism for Graph Convolution Network]
+This is the source code for our paper: [Edge-oriented Attention Mechanism for Graph Convolution Networks]

 --------------------------------------------------------------------------------